-Troax machine guarding systems provide safety for persons and machines.
-For us, it is important that you feel safe in using our products.
-We perform impact tests on our product systems including panels, brackets and accessories in our Test Center, to ensure their functions and to guarantee our internationally known high quality.
-Both our products and our test method are verified by TÜV Rheinland, a third party testing institute who validates the safety of products and services of all types, in order to protect people and the environment against hazards.
+Troax machine guarding systems ensure safety for both people and machines.
+It is important to us that you feel secure using our products.
+At our Test Centre, we conduct impact tests on our product systems, including panels, brackets, and accessories, to verify their functionality and maintain our internationally recognised high quality.
+TÜV Rhineland certifies both our products and our testing methods.
+This independent testing institute assesses the safety of various products and services to protect people and the environment from potential hazards.